CZ-NIC/knot-resolver/doc/upgrading-to-6.rst

 It is also possible to use :ref:`manager-api` and :ref:`manager-client` for runtime reconfiguration.

-Some configuration changes are not safe to load at runtime and the resolver needs to be fully restarted.
+Some configuration changes (e.g. changes to the ``management`` key) are not safe to load at runtime, and the resolver then needs to be fully restarted.
 You should get a relevant error message if this happens during the resolver reload process.

 .. code-block:: bash